Yelp/undebt/docs/source/examples.rst

 Example of:

 - an advanced style pattern file making use of multi-pass parsing
-- `originalTextFor` to get make a grammar parse to the original text that matched it
+- `originalTextFor` to make grammar elements parse to the original text that matched them
 - `STRING` to match any valid string